gavinkendall/autoscreen/readme.txt

 Screen 3 (1680 x 1050)
 ... depending on what your screen setup is.

-From the Image group of controls you can specify the format, quality, and resolution ratio of the image that will be used when a screenshot is taken for that particular screen.
+From the Image group of controls you can specify the format and quality of the image that will be used when a screenshot is taken for that particular screen.

 The following image formats are supported: